-Big changes are on the horizon for the hobby based on the news that Fanatics has reached an agreement with Major League Baseball (MLB) to produce cards, ending Topps' exclusive.
-The apparel company also reportedly has card deals in place with the Major League Baseball Players Association (MLBPA), the National Basketball Association (NBA), the National Basketball Players Association (NBPA), and the NFL Players Association (NFLPA).
+Big changes are on the horizon for the hobby now that Fanatics has reached an agreement with Major League Baseball (MLB) to produce cards, ending Topps' exclusive.
+Through the newly-created Fanatics Trading Cards, the apparel company also has long-term card deals in place with the Major League Baseball Players Association (MLBPA), the National Basketball Association (NBA), the National Basketball Players Association (NBPA), and the NFL Players Association (NFLPA).
 Each group holds equity in the new Fanatics card company.

 The shocking development marks a big shift as all three professional card licenses are currently exclusives.
 Topps holds the MLB/MLBPA license and Panini holds the MLBPA, NBA/NBPA and NFL/NFLPA licenses.

-The Wall Street Journal reported that the Fanatics-MLB talks have been ongoing for months, but Topps was only officially informed on Thursday (August 19), when the news broke.
+The Wall Street Journal reported that the Fanatics-MLB talks have been ongoing for months, but Topps was only officially informed on August 19, when the news initially broke.
 The MLBPA has already passed along early details to players about the arrangement, which is 10 times larger than any previous deal for the union.

 Topps, the dominant player in baseball cards, was moving swiftly toward going public unaware that its longtime partners in baseball were secretly being courted by Fanatics https://t.co/1ruWjpkbcw